 DIY Coaching Instruction

-The following Do-it-Yourself (DIY) coaching script is designed to teach young children proper defensive arm, hand and foot positioning in basketball.
-It begins by using Scarecrow Arms, a quick and easy lesson that can be taught anytime, anywhere because it does not require a basketball.
-Scarecrow arms and all other techniques should be taught and then reinforced every time an early learner practices playing defense.
+The following do-it-yourself (DIY) coaching script is designed to teach young children proper defensive arm, hand, and foot positioning in basketball.
+It begins by using Scarecrow Arms, a quick and easy lesson that can be taught anytime and anywhere because it does not require a basketball.
+Scarecrow Arms and all other techniques should be taught and then reinforced every time an early learner practices playing defense.

 DIY Coaching Script

-DIY Coach: What is a scarecrow?
-Most young children know what it is, but it will likely be the first time they will have ever described it and this is what can make it a fun exercise.
+What is a scarecrow?
+Most young children know what they are, but it will likely be the first time they will have ever described one.
+This is what can make it a fun exercise.
 Be patient and actively listen as they tell you the answer.

-DIY Coach: Tell them.
+Tell them.
 "This is your palm.
-Ask, Can you say palm?"
+Can you say palm?"

-DIY Coach: Next (slowly) tell them, "When we play defense, we hold our scarecrow arms out (pause) and point our palms high to the sky!"
+Next, you can (slowly) tell them, "When we play defense, we hold our scarecrow arms out (pause) and point our palms high-to-the-sky!"

-DIY Coach: Next run up one side of the line checking that everyone's palms are high-to-the sky by giving them a high five and saying, Yes! for each high-five given.
-Correct scarecrow arms and palms, as necessary.
-Keep the flow going but running back up the other side delivering high fives and making corrections where necessary.
+Run up one side of the line and check that everyone's palms are high-to-the sky by giving them a high five and saying "Yes!" for each high five given.
+Correct scarecrow arms and palms as necessary.
+Keep the flow going but run back up the other side delivering high fives and making corrections where necessary.

-DIY Coach: Next is another knowledge check.
-You will hold your scarecrow arms out, palms high-to-the-sky but this time you look at the children and ask them, "Is this shoelace-to-shoelace?"
-Proceeding to run.
-Most of the kids will know that it is not the proper way, but in jest ask them, "Do you know what that is called?"
-Some will say running, agree but tell them it is also called something else.
-They won't know so you'll have to tell them, "It's called dancing!"
+Next is another knowledge check.
+You will hold your Scarecrow Arms out, palms high-to-the-sky, but this time you should look at the children and ask them, "Is this shoelace-to-shoelace?"
+Proceed to run.
+Most of the kids will know that this is not the proper way, but in jest ask them, "Do you know what this is called?"
+Some will say running.
+Agree with them, but tell them it is also called something else.
+They won't know, so you'll have to tell them, "It's called dancing!"
 And then follow up asking, "Is this a dance class or a basketball class?
-That's right a basketball class, so no dancers right?"
+That's right, a basketball class, so no dancers, right?"

-DIY Coach: As you practice, it is possible to add an extra layer of instruction and it is something that most kids enjoy learning.
+As you practice, it is possible to add an extra layer of instruction and it is something that most kids enjoy learning.
 Start by asking, "Who would like to go faster?"
-Most everyone will.
+Mostly everyone will.
 Begin reviewing proper scarecrow form and tell them, "If you want to go faster, just jump."
 Demonstrate a couple of jumps as you shuffle.
 It is not necessary to make the kissing sound as you do this.
-Get the kids to do it but also get them following you as you move left a few times and then right, repeating for 30-45 seconds.
+Get the kids to do it but also get them to follow you as you move left a few times and then right, repeating for 30-45 seconds.

 DIY Advanced Techniques

-As early learners progress, it is time to get them moving laterally changing direction on the whistle and pointing in the direction you want them to go.
-This is where mechanics will breakdown and having a common kid-friendly sports language is so important for easy coaching and correction.
-As was mentioned earlier, there are a lot of muscle groups at work, listening, and often other distractions (i.e. other children).
-Be understanding and encouraging, remember these are young children not older children.
+As early learners progress, it is time to get them moving laterally while changing direction on the whistle and pointing in the direction you want them to go.
+This is where mechanics will breakdown.
+Having a common and kid-friendly sports language is so important for easy coaching and correction.
+As mentioned earlier, there are a lot of muscle groups at work, as well as the challenge of listening and other distractions (i.e. other children).
+Be understanding and encouraging.
+Remember that these are young children, not older children.

-Work with children to learn it as they shuffle their shoelaces side-to-side with their scarecrow arms.
-Kids are often confused the first time and you must ask them when they hear it, what direction should you go?
-The answer is, backwards with their scarecrow arms and palms high-to-the-sky.
+Work with children to learn this technique as they shuffle their shoelaces side-to-side with their Scarecrow Arms.
+Kids are often confused for the first time, so you may need to ask them, "What direction should you go?"
+The answer is backwards with their Scarecrow Arms and palms high-to-the-sky.